-This one-person team, founded by the documentary film maker and artist Timo Wright, creates immersive 360/VR documentary films.
+This one-person team, 361, is founded by the documentary film maker and artist Timo Wright, and creates immersive 360/VR documentary films.

 During 2020, we have been posting articles about our XR Hub teams.
 These articles have been written based on interview questions answered by the teams themselves.
 If you have missed the previous articles, you can find them in the Hub Team Introductions category!